JudgeGroovyman/JudgeGroovyman.github.io/GameDesign.md

 # My Philosophy on Difficulty #

+Any arcade conversion should have had a mode with unlimited quarters.
+Anything other than that was cheating the home player for artificial reasons.
+To use a trainer on the home version to get unlimited quarters (continues) (which btw usually didnt start you off right where you were like in the arcade) was an attempt to make fair again what had been artificially made unfair by the creators of the home conversions.

 * Games that were fun in the eighties were partially fun because of the difficulty
 	* Which creates a consequent reward and satisfaction and fulfillment in the process of improving your skill and eventually getting good at and possibly beating them or even ‘mastering’ them
 	* And this difficulty evolved more or less directly from the video arcades which generally made more money if the game had just the right difficulty